opendistro-for-elasticsearch/sql/docs/user/interfaces/protocol.rst

 Example 2
 ---------

-Use parameters for placeholder in prepared SQL query to be replaced.
+Use `parameters` for actual value for placeholder in prepared SQL query to be replaced.

 SQL query::